-Home » Your water supply » Our Water Sources » Emigrant Creek Dam
+Home » The region's water supply » Our Water Sources » Emigrant Creek Dam

 Emigrant Creek Dam is located near Tintenbar, 11km north-west of Byron Bay.
 The water in Emigrant Creek Dam comes from a catchment that is an agricultural area with rural residential and some tourist development.

 Water stored in the dam is used to supply drinking water to the Ballina and Lennox Head areas.
 It supplements the Rocky Creek Dam and Wilsons River supplies.

 |Embankment height||13 metres|

 |Catchment area||19 km2|

 Emigrant Creek Dam was constructed between 1967 and 1968 and at that time, it provided the major water supply to Lennox Head and Ballina.
 In 1998 these areas were connected to the Rous County Council supply system however Rous County Council continued to use Emigrant Creek Dam to supplement their other sources.

 In 2002 the dam was upgraded to new design standards so that it would safely withstand the "Probable Maximum Flood" - this is the volume of water flowing into the catchment from the largest flood event likely to occur.
 This would theoretically create about 5.5 metres of water flowing over the spillway.
 The upgrade involved raising the embankments, reinforcing the spillway and anchoring it to bedrock about 30 metres below the creek bed.

 Emigrant Creek Dam is used to supplement the Rocky Creek Dam and Wilsons River supplies.
 Rocky Creek Dam is used for preference as it has the lowest operating costs.
 The other sources are brought on-line as the storage level in Rocky Creek Dam drops to help secure our water supply and avoid water restrictions.